 The work never stops.
 Shakespeare at Notre Dame is pleased to bring a successful 2022 to a close, with more exciting events lined up for 2023.
 Actors From The London Stage returns to the road in spring 2023, with the Notre Dame Shakespeare Festival returning summer 2023.
 Read on for more.

 Following two incredibly successful tours in 2022 (Much Ado About Nothing and Macbeth, respectively), Actors From The London Stage returns to the road in January 2023 with a new staging of Shakespeare's immortal Romeo and Juliet.
 Starring Grace Andrews, Kaffe Keating, Hilary Maclean, Jonathan Oldfield, and Thomas Wingfield, Romeo and Juliet will visit Utah, Texas, Kansas, Ohio, and Alabama, with Notre Dame performances scheduled for March 1, 2 & 3, 2023.
 Tickets on sale now at shakespeare.nd.edu.
 Keep an eye on our website and social media channels (Facebook, Twitter, Instagram) for more information.
 Future tours include As You Like It (fall 2023), and A Midsummer Night's Dream (spring 2024).

-NDSF returns summer 2023 with Hamlet and The Book of Will
+NDSF returns summer 2023 with Hamlet

 A Note from NDSF's Grant Mudge